gvwilson/thirdbit/_posts/2005/2005-04-29-you-and-your-research.md

 money you want to mention.
 We didn't work on (1) time travel, (2) teleportation, and (3) antigravity.
 They are not important problems because we do not have an attack.
-It's not the consequences that makes a problem ipmortant, it is that you have a reasonable attack...
-When I say that most scientists don't work on important problems, I mean it in that sense.
+It's not the consequences that makes a problem ipmortant, it is that you have a reasonable attack… When I say that most scientists don't work on important problems, I mean it in that sense.
 The average scientist, so far as I can make out, spends almost all of his time working on problems which he